This article was last updated by on

 The philodendron Prince of Orange plant is toxic to humans and pets, especially cats.
 Strictly keep them away from your children and pet.

-The plant’s sap emits calcium oxalate crystals that can cause fatal injury or even death when consumed.
+When consumed, the plant’s sap emits calcium oxalate crystals that can cause fatal injury or even death.

-Chewing the plant will release the toxins causing tissue penetration and skin irritation.
+Chewing the plant will release toxins causing tissue penetration and skin irritation.

 Check for toxicities through tell-tale signs of vomiting, loss of appetite, oral pain, and excessive drooling in pets.